 “Excuse me?”

 “That’s my name.
 If you want to interview me, it might be a good idea to have your facts straight.”
-The smile on his face melts away as if it were a snail covered in salt.
-Remarkably fast, his expression changes into something much more honest; that of a predator observing his prey.
+The smile on his face melts away as a snail in salt.
+Remarkably fast, his expression changes into something much more honest: that of a predator observing his prey.
 “Good.
 I see we can leave all the niceties behind us.
 That will make this quite a bit easier.”

-“For what paper do you write anyway?”
-I ask, trying to assess the seriousness of his visit.
+“What paper do you write for anyway?”
+I ask, trying to gauge how serious this visit really is.
 “I’ve been interviewed countless times by now.
 I really don’t have anything new to add.”

-I try to play it cool, but I can’t deny feeling intimidated.
-This is getting out of hand.
-I know that gossip channel.
-It’s immensely popular because it mixes just enough facts into its poisonous stew of lies, filth, gossip, paranoia, and xenophobia to fool its impressionable followers into believing it’s real news.
-The only thing it truly satisfies, however, is their unhealthy curiosity about the private lives of the hottest celebrities of the moment and the dramas surrounding them.
+I try to play it cool, but I can’t deny I feel intimidated.
+I know his “juice” channel.
+It’s immensely popular, if only because it mixes just enough facts into its poisonous stew of lies, filth, paranoia, and xenophobia to fool impressionable followers into thinking it’s real news.
+But the only thing it truly satisfies is their insatiable curiosity about the private lives of the hottest celebrities of the moment and the drama surrounding them.
 Celebrities, they first place on a pedestal, only to knock them down later with slander, gossip, and lies.
 It makes sense in a cruel and cynical way.
-The only thing readers love more than seeing people rise to the top is seeing them fall down again.
-His gossip channel is probably worse.
+The only thing readers love more than seeing people rise to the top is seeing them crash down again.
+His channel is probably worse.

-It's clear that this interview will not be like any I have done before, so I resort to the contingency plan I developed for extreme situations like this: the innocent girl routine.
-A tactic I hoped I would never have to use and hate to play.
+It's clear that this interview won’t be like any I have done before, so I resort to the contingency plan I developed for extreme situations like this: the innocent girl routine.
+A tactic I hoped I would never have to use, and one I hate to play.

 “But... but... sir... why are you here?
 Being such a famous reporter and all?”
 I sound as naive as possible.

 “No wisecracks?
 No sharp comeback?” he sneers.
 “Good!
-You will have realized by now that I always get what I want.”
+You must have realized by now that I always get what I want.”
 I don’t answer, it’s no use.
 Of course, he interprets my silence as encouragement, they all do.
-“Although the fire was spectacular enough,” he proceeds, “there was something off.
-Everyone was saved, despite the fact that everyone was unconscious, and you, who was not supposed to be there at all, was found among them.
+“Although the fire was spectacular enough,” he continues, “something felt off.
+Everyone was saved, even though everyone was unconscious, and you, who were not supposed to be there at all, was found among them.
 That brings me to my first question: why?
 Why were you there?”

 "A bit louder, please.
 I can't hear you."